Give It Up (Bonnie Raitt album)

 Give It Up is the second studio album by American musician Bonnie Raitt.
 Released in 1972 by Warner Bros.
 Records, Give It Up is an amalgamation of various genres, including folk, blues, R&B, and soft rock.
-Seven of the ten tracks on the album are covers, and the tracks are either soft sentimental ballads or fast-paced folk rock pieces.
+Seven of the ten tracks on the album are covers, and the tracks range from soft sentimental ballads to fast-paced folk rock pieces.
 Lyrically, Give It Up revolves around Raitt's femininity, relationships, and being comfortable with herself.
 Raitt recorded the album at Bearsville Studios with producer Michael Cuscuna.

 Give It Up was Raitt's first album to reach the Billboard Top LPs & Tapes chart, where it peaked at number 138.
 The initial reception was positive, as critics liked the vocals and the musicianship throughout the album.
 Contemporary reviews are also positive, with some critics calling Give It Up a stand-out album within Raitt's discography.
 In 2012, Rolling Stone ranked Give It Up at number 495 on its list of the 500 Greatest Albums of All Time.

 Composition

 Give It Up was recorded in June 1972 at Bearsville Studios in New York, with producer Michael Cuscuna.
 It is an amalgamation of several music genres, including folk, blues, R&B, and soft rock.
 The ten tracks on the album are a mix of soft sentimental ballads and fast-paced folk rock pieces.
 Some of the faster tracks are accompanied by brass instrumentation, which is played in the style of a New Orleans brass band.
 This sound is demonstrated on the opening track "Give It Up or Let Me Go".
 It begins with an acoustic guitar, but then transitions into an explosive sound of a brass band, reminiscent of Dixieland music.
 Give It Up features many guest musicians, most of which were from the area around Woodstock, New York.
 Among these are future politician John Hall, multi-instrumentalist Freebo, and blues singer Paul Butterfield.
 Overall, Give It Up has a smoother, more polished sound than its predecessor Bonnie Raitt.

 Raitt wrote three songs for the album.
 The other seven songs are covers of songs by musicians like Chris Smither, Jackson Browne, and Joel Zoss.
 Lyrically, Give It Up revolves around Raitt's femininity, relationships, and being comfortable with herself.
 According to biographer Mark Bego, Raitt sounds more confident while singing on this album when compared to her vocal performance on Bonnie Raitt.
 Stephen Thomas Erlewine of AllMusic wrote: "Raitt can be earthy and sexy, but she balances it with an inviting sensuality that makes the record glow".
-Raitt herself would later criticize the vocals, and said: "I sound like Mickey Mouse!"
+Raitt herself would later criticize the vocals, stating: "I sound like Mickey Mouse!"